billbuchanan/csn09112/week04_ciphers/labs/README.md

 ## Aim
 The  aim  of  this  lab  is  to set up AWS server instances and understand the setup of key security aspects.

+Note: Please use a **Ubuntu server** rather than an Amazon Linux instance.

 ## Activities

 A demo of the setup of the lab is [here](https://youtu.be/rhf4_1E_wAU)